 To be able to use it properly, you will really need to go get coaching yourself with a local and good NLP coach – I deeply recommend Kali for this because of her nature to not give up and also to challenge in a way which is “just enough”.

-I can do some of this too as an NLP Practitioner, I basically can’t offer the breakthrough day as that’s only available at Master Practitioner level and above (a goal for myself next year!)
+I can do some of this too as an NLP Practitioner, I basically can’t offer the breakthrough day as that’s only available at Master Practitioner level and above (a goal for myself in 2020!)

 Get in touch

 Registered Company Number: 10180617